 --Joel, Earth Tools owner

-We are in our busiest time of year now ... the combination of warm weather AND the tendency for folks to wait until the last minute to order usually means incredibly high order volumes ALL AT ONCE ... and as a result, lead time on tractor shipments is currently in the 10 to 14 day range from order payment to ship date (parts/garden tool orders are still shipping out same or next day).
+We are in our busiest time of year now ... the combination of warm weather AND the tendency for folks to wait until the last minute to order usually means incredibly high order volumes ALL AT ONCE ... and as a result, lead time on tractor shipments is currently in the two to three week range from order payment to ship date (parts/garden tool orders are still shipping out same or next day).
 We appreciate your business, and we’re working as hard as we can to get orders out as fast as possible, WITHOUT cutting corners on the proper equipment setup, prep & checkout that we are famous for.

 YOUR SOURCE FOR